koundinyabs/appinternals/Docker/README.md

 Further, the technique used to enable instrumentation is slightly different from the documented option of creating an instrumented image by running the createDockerFile.sh which requires installing the agent on the Docker image build machine.
 Instead instrumentation is enabled at run time using the `JAVA_TOOL_OPTIONS`.

-1. Download `initial-mapping` and `SVCsimple.json` to the Docker host at the following location `/opt/Panorama/hedzup/mn/userdata/config` (assuming the agent is installed at /opt).

-2. Run the following command to start the Docker instance AND to have it instrumented.
+Run the following command to start the Docker instance AND to have it instrumented.

 ```
 docker run -e JAVA_TOOL_OPTIONS=-agentpath:/opt/Panorama/hedzup/mn/lib/librpilj64.so \